 Definition: Choose members of a population that are readily available to be included in the sample.

-Example: A researcher stands in front of a library and polls people that happen to walk by.
+Example: A researcher stands in front of a library during the day and polls people that happen to walk by.

 Voluntary response sample

 Definition: A researcher puts out a request for volunteers to be included in a study and members of a population voluntarily decide to be included in the sample or not.

 Example: A radio host asks listeners to go online and take a survey on his website.

 Drawback: People who voluntarily respond will likely have stronger opinions (positive or negative) than the rest of the population, which makes them an unrepresentative sample.
 Using this sampling method, the sample is likely to suffer from nonresponse bias – certain groups of people are simply less likely to provide responses.

 Definition: Researchers recruit initial subjects to be in a study and then ask those initial subjects to recruit additional subjects to be in the study.
 Using this approach, the sample size “snowballs” bigger and bigger as each additional subject recruits more subjects.

 Example: Researchers are conducting a study of individuals with rare diseases, but it’s difficult to find individuals who actually have the disease.
 However, if they can find just a few initial individuals to be in the study then they can ask them to recruit further individuals they may know through a private support group or through some other means.

 Drawback: Sampling bias is likely to occur.
 Because initial subjects recruit additional subjects, it’s likely that many of the subjects will share similar traits or characteristics that might be unrepresentative of the larger population under study.
 Thus, findings from the sample can’t be extrapolated to the population.